x-vin/covidcures/docs/src/allopathic.md

 **AND / OR**
    -  **Ivermectin 6-24 mg po qod, or taken orally every other day, AND Azithromycin 250 mg po bid, AND Doxycycline 100 mg po bid**
 AND / OR
-   -  Favipravir 1800 mg po bid X 1 day loading dose, then 600 mg po bid, AND Azithromycin 250 mg po bid, AND Doxycycline 100 mg po bid
+   -  Favipravir 1800 mg po bid X 1 day loading dose, then 600 mg po bid, AND Azithromycin 250 mg po bid, AND Doxycycline 100 mg po bid.
 4. **Inhaled / oral corticosteroids, commenced on the first appearance of symptoms for patients aged 50+ years with one or more comorbidities, AND for 50+ aged patients or younger patients with comorbidities on day 5 of illness or on development of respiratory illness:**
    -  **Inhaled Budesonide 1 mg / 2 ml nebulization or 200 mcg / inhaler upto every 4 hours qd X 5 days, +/- taper, OR**
    -  **Dexamethasone 6 mg po qd X 5 days, +/- taper, OR**
    -  **Prednisone 1 mg / kg or body weight po qd X 5 days, +/- taper**
 AND OPTIONALLY -  Colchicine 0.6 mg po bid
 5. **Antiplatelet agents / anticoagulants, commenced on the first appearance of symptoms for patients aged 50+ years with one or more comorbidities, AND for 50+ aged patients or younger patients with comorbidities when there is underlying serious medical condition / Venous Thrombo-Embolism / suspected micro or overt thrombosis:**
-   -  **Aspirin 325 mg po qd X 5-30 days**
+   -  **Aspirin 325 mg po qd X 5-30 days.**
 AND OPTIONALLY -  Low molecular weight Heparin OR Apixaban, Rivaroxaban, Edoxaban, Dabigatran, in standard doses X 5-30 days
 6. **Supportive care including supplemental oxygen, monitoring and telemedicine:**
-   -  **Pulse Oxygen delivered home**, if necessary
+   -  **Pulse Oxygen delivered home**, if necessary.
-   -  **Ventilate room air**.
+   -  **Ventilate room air.**
    -  Evaluate if symptoms do not respond well to early ambulatory treatment, **escalate clinically and hospitalize, if necessary.**
    -  Offer **telemedicine** consultancy to patients and GPs.

-**Dr. Richard Urso's, Texas, USA, perspective on the early treatment of the widely prevalent and aggressive Delta variant.**
+**[Dr. Richard Urso's, Texas, USA, perspective on the early treatment of the widely prevalent and aggressive Delta variant.][c]**

 ### Typical duration of treatment:
-5-30 days in most patients, with need for hospitalization or clinical escalation in the rare patients with serious underlying medical conditions
+5-30 days in most patients, with need for hospitalization or clinical escalation in the rare patients with serious underlying medical conditions.

 ### Outcome:
 **HCQ**: A continuously updated synthesis of
 HCQ studies supports the following (COVID-19 Treatment, 2020):
-   1. 63% of studies of HCQ administered late in the hospital course have demonstrated benefit,
+   1. 63% of studies of HCQ administered late in the hospital course have demonstrated benefit.
    2. 100% of the early treatment studies have demonstrated benefit with a composite 64% relative risk reduction in the progression of disease, hospitalization, and death (Arshad et al., 2020; Mikami et al., 2020; Prodromos and Rumschlag, 2020; Rosenberg et al., 2020).
-The small randomized trials to date are inconclusive for the following reasons: 1) no placebo control, 2) unblinded, 3) altered primary endpoints, 4) biased unblinded physician assigned endpoints (such as need for oxygen), 5) markedly truncated sample sizes and administrative termination of trials, 6) pretreatment with other antivirals."
+The small randomized trials to date are inconclusive for the following reasons: 1) no placebo control, 2) unblinded, 3) altered primary endpoints, 4) biased unblinded physician assigned endpoints (such as need for oxygen), 5) markedly truncated sample sizes and administrative termination of trials, 6) pretreatment with other antivirals.

 **Quercetin**: The Association of American Physicians and Surgeons (AAPS) states, ""(Quercetin) is much less potent than HCQ as a Zinc transporter, and it does not reach the high concentrations in lung cells that HCQ does.
 Quercetin may help reduce risk of viral illness if you are basically healthy.
-But it is not potent enough to replace HCQ for treatment of COVID once you have symptoms, and it does not adequately get into lung tissue unless you take massive doses (3-5 grams a day), which cause significant GI side effects such as diarrhea.""
+But it is not potent enough to replace HCQ for treatment of COVID once you have symptoms, and it does not adequately get into lung tissue unless you take massive doses (3-5 grams a day), which cause significant GI side effects such as diarrhea.

 **Ivermectin**: Ivermectin (IVM) is a broad spectrum anti-parasitic agent that has been shown to have anti-viral activity against a range of viruses including recently, SARS-CoV-2 (Heidary and Gharebaghi, 2020).
 There are a number of randomized and prospective studies and all have shown efficacy in clinical outcomes at the time of this report (Alam et al., 2020; Chowdhury et al., 2020; Gorial et al., 2020; Khan et al., 2020; Nunez et al., 2020). .
 In the ICON study, IVM use in the hospital was associated with a 48% relative risk reduction in COVID-19 mortality (Rajter et al., 2020).
 Currently, there are 36 randomized clinical trials of ivermectin alone or in combination for ambulatory and hospitalized patients listed on clinicaltrials.gov.